 9.2 Are there any changes in the law proposed to promote class/group actions in Austria?

 A first draft for amending the CPC to allow group actions was distributed in 2007.
-There were some discussions going on, but it seems that the introduction of a group action is currently not a priority of the government.
+There were some ongoing discussions, but it seems that the introduction of a group action is currently not a priority for the government.